 64 I asked them for about the summer camp. a information b an information c many information d informations 71 John took us yesterday. a for sailing b to sail c sailing d to do sailing 65 "You look worried."
 "I am.
 I for my dog all day, but I still can't find him." a look b looked c am looking d have been looking My grandmother warned me out without a coat. a not to go b not going c that I not go d I don't go 66 "Can I have some dressing for the salad?"
 "I'm afraid there's little left." a much b only c very d a I think you him. a are being jealous b are jealous c are much jealous d are jealous of "Look!!"
 "Isn't she beautiful!"
 67 "How will you recognize Jane's cousin?"
-"She" a described him me b described him to me c described to me him d described me him 75 a Here comes the bride b Here the bride comes c Here the bride is coming d Here is coming the bride 68 "Can I talk to the doctor?"
-"Not right now; he a patient." a looks at b sees c is seeing 75 "No. This is the first time I one." a am driving b will be driving c have driven d drive 69 d is looking at "Have you seen my pajamas?"
-"I think I saw on the floor by your bed." a it b this 76 He London many times. a has gone to b has been in c has been to d goes in 70 c those d them "What was Sharon wearing?"
-77 on a frozen lake can be dangerous. a When skating b Skate c Skating "A dress." a black, beautiful, silk b silk, black, beautiful c beautiful, silk, black d beautiful, black, silk 78 d To skate The coat costs more than I want to pay, but I'll take it anyway. a some b too c very d a lot
+"She" a described him me b described him to me c described to me him d described me him 75 a Here comes the bride b Here the bride comes c Here the bride is coming d Here is coming the bride "Have you ever driven a sports car?"
+68 "Can I talk to the doctor?"
+"Not right now; he a patient." a looks at b sees c is seeing d is looking at "No. This is the first time I one." a am driving b will be driving c have driven d drive He London many times. a has gone to 69 "Have you seen my pajamas?"
+"I think I saw on the floor by your bed." a it b this c those d them 77 b has been inc has been tod goes in 70 "What was Sharon wearing?"
+"A dress." a black, beautiful, silk b silk, black, beautiful c beautiful, silk, black d beautiful, black, silk 78 c Skating d To skate The coat costs more than I want to pay, but I'll take it anyway. a some b too c very d a lot